peteanderson80/Matterport3DSimulator/README.md

 ![Concept](teaser.jpg)

-*This is development code for early release.
-We may make breaking changes, particularly as we look at possible integration with [ParlAI](https://github.com/facebookresearch/ParlAI) and [OpenAI Gym](https://github.com/openai/gym).*

 Visit the main [website](https://bringmeaspoon.org/) for updates and to view a demo.

 ## Features
 - Dataset consisting of 90 different predominantly indoor environments,
 - All images are real, not synthetic (providing much more visual complexity),
 - API for C++ and Python
+- Outputs RGB and depth images
 - Customizable image resolution, camera parameters, etc,
-- Supports GPU rendering using OpenGL, as well as off-screen CPU rendering using OSMESA,
+- Supports off-screen rending (both GPU and CPU based)
+- Fast (xxx fps RGB-D off-screen rendering at 640x480 resolution using a Titan X GPU)
-- Future releases will include depth data (RGB-D) as well as class and instance object segmentations.
+- Future releases may support class and instance object segmentations.

 ## Reference